-There are times when the best way to see the United States is to fly into one city and fly home from another, using a rental car to get from one city to another.
-Unfortunately, this convenience comes at a price.
-US rental car companies typically charge a large dropoff fee, either adding it on to the rental car rate or bundling it into the daily rate, in order to dissuade customers from booking one way rentals.
+There are times when the best way to see the United States is to fly into one city and fly home from another, using a rental car to get from place to place.
+Unfortunately, this convenience sometimes can come at a price.
+U.S. rental car companies have typically charged a drop-off fee (also known as an inter-city fee or mileage charge) by either adding it on to the rental car rate or bundling it into the daily rate, in order to dissuade customers from booking one way rentals.

 The Bottom Line